Widen your talent pool with an inclusive culture that attracts neurodiversity

 Similarly, the wording of job adverts.
 Phrases like ‘social skills’ will likely cause an autistic candidate to reconsider sending an application.
 A Dyslexic candidate will be put off by roles that require lots of writing.
 Considerate phrasing will show neurodiverse candidates that the company is flexible and capable of supporting those who struggle but would otherwise excel if measures were taken to support their needs.

 Job fairs are an excellent way to engage with proactive candidates.
 However, job fairs are loud and busy which can be a psychologically distressing environment for an autistic person.
-Though in-person events like this are currently on hold due to Covid, virtual careers fairs can have the same overwhelming effect if not viewed through a neurodiverse lens.
+Virtual careers fairs can have the same overwhelming effect if not viewed through a neurodiverse lens.

-To accommodate neurodiverse interest, why not have a designated ‘neurodiverse hour’?
+To accommodate neurodiverse interests, why not have a designated ‘neurodiverse hour’?

 Some neurodiverse talent will miss careers fairs altogether, either in-person or digitally, which is why getting in touch with organisations that support neurodiversity and reaching out to their email lists is a good way of advertising opportunities directly.

 The recruitment process for a neurodiverse person requires a different way of understanding.
 Rather than dismiss applications or behaviours that don’t meet neurotypical expectations or conjure up “red flags”, consider the underlying reasons.

 A person with ADHD is likely to have moved around jobs.
 Rather than seeing this as a negative, see it as a positive.
 At least the candidate is being honest and there is a legitimate reason as to why they’ve job-hopped.